 Top guides reveal three tricks for tagging fish at the plate

 Swimbaits, especially the soft plastic varieties, have quickly evolved into foundational multi-species presentations.
-Here a weed-inhabiting walleye snapped-up a Northland Fishing Tackle Rock-R-Minnow.
+Here a weed-inhabiting walleye snapped up a Northland Fishing Tackle Rock-R-Minnow.
 Photo courtesy of Northland Fishing Tackle (www.northlandtackle.com) and Frabill (www.frabill.com).

 Every guide worth his salt has one.
 You know, that sneaky trick up his sleeve that always keeps his clients’ rods bent.
 Cold fronts, breathless firecracker days, July blizzards (it could happen)—the conditions are almost beside the point.
 These slick tricks simply catch fish, atmospheric conditions losing their bark and bite.
-Ask any guide: when times get tough in mid to late summer, it’s real nice to know you’ve got that ace bait awaiting deployment.
+Ask any guide: when times get tough in mid to late summer, it’s really nice to know you’ve got that ace bait awaiting deployment.

 Sneakin’ through the Weeds

 Early in my guiding career, I still recall a particular blazing-hot August day.
-It had been a challenging one to say the least.
+It had been a challenging one, to say the least.
 I was falling all over myself apologizing to my clients for the tough bite when who should roll into the dock but the legendary Marv Koep, possibly the most-recognized fishing guide in the North Country.
 Of course, Marv had fish (he always did)—a beautiful mixed bag of walleyes, pike, crappies, and even a deep-bodied smallmouth for someone’s wall.